sfavorite/p4/readme.md

-# Project 3 (P3) LoremIpsum and Profile Generator
+# Project 4 (P4) AnswerMe

 ## Description
 This repository is my fourth project in the Harvard Extension School's class Dynamic Web Applications.
 This is a database driven application using the Laravel framework.
-This application is a voiting site where registered users and post questions with the possible answers.
+This application is a voting site where registered users and post questions with the possible answers.
 Other registered users can then vote on those questions.

-s
 ## Live URL

 [P4 AnswerMe](http://p4.scotfavorite.net)